Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/trustZone/trustZone_basic_SBoot_ls60/readme.md

 ## Running the Application

-1. Open the project group in the MPLAB X IDE and set the non-secure project as main project
+1. Open the BS_App and App projects group in the MPLAB X IDE
+2. Set the bootsecure project as main project
+3. Build and program the application
+4. Set the nonsecure project as main project then flash the application
 2. Build and program the application
 3. The two on-board LEDs should switch on with a delay due to the Secure Boot Verification and the math operations are performed in Non-Secure application
-**Note:** The application can be launched in debug mode to do step-by-step and observe how the jumps from non-secure project to bootsecure or secure project are performed
+**Note:** The application can be launched in debug mode to do step-by-step and observe how the jumps from non-secure project to secure project only are performed